kwonus/Quelle/Quelle-AVX.md

 ##### Additional explicit macro commands:

 Two additional explicit commands exist whereby a macro can be manipulated.
 We saw above how they can be defined and referenced.
 There are two additional ways commands that operate on macros: expansion and deletion.
-In the last macro definition above where we created  $another-macro, the user could preview an expansion by issuing this command:
+In the last macro definition above where we created  $another-macro, the user could review an expansion by issuing this command:

-@expand $another-macro
+@review $another-macro

 If the user wanted to remove this definition, the @delete action is used.
 Here is an example: